Max-Goad/Birb/README.md

 ## TODO (short-term):
 - Implement more abilities
-- Add enemy spawners
-	- We can use the enemy spawners for passive effects
-	- Enemies that have already been spawned from a spawner should be kept track of BY the spawner, so we don't need to find them when we apply passive effects
+	- Add "King" crown ability (Use Fun as a template!)
+- Fix collisions between enemies and player
+	- Safest thing is to just avoid physics collisions between player and enemy hitboxes
+	- Enemies should be able to collide with each other though
+	- Hurtboxes are different!
+Enemy hurtboxes should only hurt the player!

 ## TODO (long-term):
 - Implement Save/Load